-- (a) Land breeze and Sea breeze - (b) Convection and Conduction
+- (a) Land breeze and Sea breeze

+- (b) Convection and Conduction

-(a)
+- (a)

-S.No Land Breeze Sea Breeze

-i.
-This is produced from the land to the
+S.No Land Breeze Sea Breeze i.
+This is produced from the land to the It is produced from the sea to the land. sea. ext Seneral ion Ochool ii.

-ii.
 It occurs at night.
 It occurs during the day.